 We tackled the challenge by breaking the display into three panels.
 In the center are all the historical plaques, with the plaques for current and future donors flanking them.
 The center panel simply embraces the old plaques’ eclecticism.
 We brought some order to the layout, but by doing so also highlighted the diversity of styles and shapes.

 The side panels provide some additional contrast with their clean and modern style.
-It’s a much more distinctive display than it would have been if Memorial had decided to copy the names from the old plaques into a uniformly-modern display.
+It’s much more distinctive than if we’d copied the names from the old plaques into a uniformly-modern display.
 This way, the donor wall shows the whole span of Memorial Healthcare’s history.